kimyeongseong/qa-device-farm/README.en.md

 - **Device details are cached.** The dashboard polls every two seconds, and interrogating one device over adb measured 0.8–2.6s on real hardware — slower than the poll itself, and growing with every device added.
 Model, resolution and SDK cannot change while a device stays attached, so they are read once; battery (20s) and IP (60s) are cached briefly.
 Poll responses went from **0.8–2.6s to about 25ms**. `?refresh=1` forces a re-read.
 - **Leases are persisted.** `device_leases.json` survives a restart, which matters precisely when a restart happens: the CI job holding a device is still running, and only the farm would think that device is free.
 Leases that expired while the server was down are not restored.
 - **`/api/health` reports the adb server version.** A second adb at a different version on the machine keeps restarting the server, and every wireless device dies with it — invisible from the client path alone.
 Below version 41 the response carries an explanation.
+- **A missing adb binary means `degraded`.** adbutils reaches the adb server over TCP, so the device list, device details and thumbnails all work with no adb binary on the machine at all — while everything that shells out (input, app control, install, logcat, wireless, the screenrecord fallback) fails.
+Reporting only the path let the farm answer `ok` in exactly that state, so the resolved path is checked for existence and `adb_binary` carries what breaks.
 - **Screenshots are serialised per device.** Concurrent screenshot requests to one device make adb unstable, so an `asyncio.Lock` per device lets one through at a time.

 The reasoning and the boundaries are in [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) (Korean).